3 key pillars of digital transformation in companies

-Businesses that want to make a difference in their digital transformation must consider three key pillars: knowledge of technology, fast skill acquisition and change in organisational capabilities.
+Companies that want to make a difference in digital transformation processes must base their strategy on three key pillars: technological knowledge, rapid adoption of skills and change in organisational capabilities.

 This article is based on knowledge insights by Marc Correa